Protect the Northern Jarrah Forests

 Right now, both major bauxite mining companies, Alcoa and South32 (Worsley) are seeking huge expansions which would result in the clearing of a further 13,672 hectares of the Northern Jarrah Forests over the next fifteen years.

 The Northern Jarrah Forests are under unprecedented threat, from a potentially fatal combination of climate change and extensive new mining applications.
-We must heed the IPCC’s advice and stop clearing these forests.
+There is a proliferation of new mining threats shown in the map of proposed mining and exploration licenses below.

 At the latest UN Climate Change Conference COP 26, more than 100 countries agreed to end deforestation by 2030 in recognition of the key role native forests play in drawing carbon out of the atmosphere.